uos/minot/docs/docs/installation.md

+Minot consists libraries and binaries, some with different compile flags for many use cases.
+A lot of ways to install various part of Minot are described on this page.

 ## Install Script (Recommended)

 For most users, the easiest way to install everything Minot offers is using the installation script with a single command.
 This will install the `minot` binaries and libraries into your user directory.